gavin-zxp/SimpleSSD/README.md

 OS: Windows / Linux

-Dependency: Tensorflow, Keras, opencv, pillow, matplotlib ...
+Dependency: Tensorflow, Keras, opencv, pillow, matplotlib, scikit-learn ...
+Tensorflow and Keras' api is changing, so, open and close the right comment of python code in file keras_laysers/keras_layer_AnchorBoxes.py according to your keras version:
+# if K.image_dim_ordering() == 'tf':  # keras old version api (I use keras=2.1.5)
+# if K.image_data_format() == 'channels_first':  # keras new version api (I use keras=2.2.5)
+I used with tensorflow=1.8.0 and 1.14.0 both works, and with/without gpu both works.